Nurmijärvi: History

 The first industrial plants were born in the late 19th century, including Finland's first pharmaceutical factory founded by pharmacist Albin Koponen in Nurmijärvi in 1899.
 The main products of the drug plant were filizine extracted from male fern root rhizomes, which were sold as Diphyllobothrium latum and cestoda medicines called Filisin and Filicon.
 The factory-produced filicin was sold encapsulated all the way to China and America.
 Today, trade, transport and other services account for two thirds, industry and construction for less than one third and agriculture for over 3% of the population.
 The largest individual employers are Altia Oyj and Teknos Oy in Rajamäki, Polimoon Oy in Klaukkala and Korsisaari Oy.

 In the early 1960s, the settlement of Nurmijärvi was evenly distributed in different parts of the municipality.
 However, migration to Nurmijärvi began to accelerate around the middle of the decade and the focus of settlement shifted to the southern parts of the municipality.
 Already in 1970 the majority (65%) of the inhabitants of Nurmijärvi lived in urban settlements.
 The largest agglomerations at that time were Klaukkala (3,500 inhabitants), Rajamäki (3,400 inhabitants) and church village (2,800 inhabitants).
 Of these, the growth of Klaukkala and church village, in particular, has been based almost exclusively on the vicinity of the Helsinki metropolitan area.
 The most prominent farms on Lake Nurmijärvi have been the manors of Numlahti and Raala.
 Before the departure of Hyvinkää in 1917, the Kytäjä Manor as well as the whole of the Kytäjä village, were part of the Nurmijärvi parish.

+The measuring instruments of the Finnish Meteorological Institute located in Nurmijärvi were the first to detect the rising radiation levels caused by the Chernobyl disaster on Sunday, April 27, 1986, the day after the disaster.